percona/pmm-doc/docs/platform/dbaas.md

 # DBaaS Dashboard

-!!! caution
+> **CAUTION**
-    DBaaS functionality is Alpha.
+> DBaaS functionality is Alpha.
 The information on this page is subject to change and may be inaccurate.

 This dashboard is where you add and remove Kubernetes and database clusters.